DeloitteAU/dd-breakpoint-container/README.md

 ### 1. Wrap your App in `<BrowserContainer/>`

 ```
-import { BrowserContainer } from 'dd-breakpoint-container';
+import { BrowserContainer } from '@deloitte-digital-au/dd-breakpoint-container';
 ...
 <BrowserContainer>
 	<App/>